Priyam8210/Outflow_VLP/README.md

 # Tubing Intake and Performance Curve Simulation

 ## Overview
+-The Python script for single_phase_flow simulates the tubing intake for gas wells.
+The calculations involve pressure losses due to gravity, friction, and acceleration as gas flows through a wellbore.

-This Python script simulates the tubing intake and performance curves for gas wells.
+-The Python script for multiphase_tpr simulates the tubing intake curves for gas wells.
 The calculations involve pressure losses due to gravity, friction, and acceleration as gas flows through a wellbore.

 ## libraries used
 - math